Rana Abdelhamid: Malikah (formerly Women's Initiative for Self Empowerment)

-Abdelhamid first pitched her idea for a self-defence class with women teaching women to her imam at the Queens Community Centre when she was sixteen.
+Abdelhamid first pitched her idea for a self-defense class with women teaching women to her imam at the Queens Community Centre when she was sixteen.
 This was after she had been attacked on the street by a man who tried to take off her headscarf.
 The class was rejected, but Abdelhamid continued to pitch the idea and held her first class for Women's Initiative for Self Empowerment (WISE) in 2010.
 Since then, WISE chapters have been created in other parts of the United States and internationally, in Edinburgh, Dublin, and Madrid.
 The program grew to incorporate a summer camp in New York called Mentee Muslimah.
 Abdelhamid describes creating WISE as "part of her 'healing process,'" according to Elle.
 She told National Catholic Reporter that so-called "hijab grabs" are a common experience for Muslim women.
 The organization has evolved to Malikah, a global collective of women committed to building security and power for communities.